mattshardman/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-* to allow an object created from the extended class to access and call functions on its parent object.
+* to call the constructor of the parent class

 ### Git Set up